ElektraInitiative/libelektra/README.md

 ## Contact ##

-Do not hesitate to ask any question on github, [Mailing List](https://lists.sourceforge.net/lists/listinfo/registry-list) or one of the [authors](doc/AUTHORS).
+Do not hesitate to ask any question on [github issue tracker](https://github.com/ElektraInitiative/libelektra/issues), [Mailing List](https://lists.sourceforge.net/lists/listinfo/registry-list) or one of the [authors](doc/AUTHORS).